msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * **You can safely update this plugin even if you’re running WooCommece all the way back to version 2.2**
 * Fix small bug on Payshop that allowed the anti-phishing key to be changed
 * Fix small icons by default
+* Move mbway.js to the new assets folder

 = 4.0.0 =
 * Payshop support (WooCommerce >= 3.0)